• Search Search Please fill out this field.

 • The effectiveness of direct marketing is easier to measure than media advertising.

-Unlike traditional public relations campaigns pushed out through a third party such as media publications or mass media, direct marketing campaigns operate independently to directly communicate with target audiences.
-In direct marketing, companies deliver their messaging and sales pitches by social media, email, mail, or phone/SMS campaigns.
+In direct marketing, companies deliver their messaging and sales pitches by social media, email, mail, phone/SMS, and door-to-door visits.
 Although the number of communications sent can be massive, direct marketing often attempts to personalize the message by inserting the recipient's name or city in a prominent place to increase engagement.

 The call to action is an essential part of direct marketing .
 The recipient of the message is urged to immediately respond by calling a toll-free phone number, sending in a reply card, or clicking on a link in a social media or email promotion .
 Any response is a positive indicator of a prospective purchaser.
 This variety of direct marketing is often called direct response marketing.